in , , , , , , , , , , ,

 Google Maps: view on map

-Cap Negret – Long Rocky Platforms and Rich Marine Flora
+Cap Negret in Altea: Snorkeling Over Long Rocky Platforms with Clear Waters and Diverse Mediterranean Marine Flora

 Google Maps: view on map